Machine Learning - Predicting Housing Prices in Ames, Iowa

 Removing High Influential Points in Features that are Highly Correlated with the Target Variable

-Therefore, we filtered out the highly correlated predictor variables, identified and removed the influential points in these variables.
+Therefore, we filtered out the highly correlated predictor variables and identified and removed the influential points in these variables.

 Imputation of Missing Values